4dn-dcic/docker-md5/README.md

 ## Building docker image
 You need docker daemon to rebuild the docker image.
-If you want to push it to a different docker repo, replace duplexa/validatefiles:v1 with your desired docker repo name.
-You need permission to push to duplexa/validatefiles:v1.
+If you want to push it to a different docker repo, replace duplexa/md5:v1 with your desired docker repo name.
+You need permission to push to duplexa/md5:v1.
 ```
-docker build -t duplexa/validatefiles:v1 .
+docker build -t duplexa/md5:v1 .
-docker push duplexa/validatefiles:v1
+docker push duplexa/md5:v1
 ```

 ## Usage
 Run the following in the container.
 ```
-run.sh <file> <type> <toggle>
+run.sh <file>
 # file : input file, either gzipped or not
-# type : type of the file to be validate (e.g. 'fastq')
-# toggle : 0 : do not run validatefiles just check md5sum, 1: run validatefiles.
 # output file 'report' is generated.
 ```